Healthdirect Free Australian health advice you can count on.

 • you understand the benefits

-• you understand the purpose of the action you are consenting to
+• you understand the purpose or reason for what you are agreeing to

-If you are not sure at any stage, be sure to ask your doctor.
+If you are not sure at any stage, ask your doctor.

 Learn more here about the development and quality assurance of healthdirect content.